loveencounterflow/interlex/README.md

     separate border tokens that should remain in the containing context."
 * **`[—]`** implement API to test whether lexing has finished
   * **`[—]`** option to throw or emit error in case lexing is unfinished
+* **`[—]`** allow empty matches provided the token defines a jump
+  * **`[—]`** documentation: "emtpy matches are allowed only as intermediate results (with strategy `longest)` or when the respective token declares a jump". **Note** disallowing empty jumps in internal, intermediate results is somewhat misleading because it, too, does not by any means catch all cases where any of the declared matches could have conceivably remained empty.
+Which is to say we should either confine ourselves to doing runtime sanity checks (soemthing we can certainly do, with ease) and accept that we have no way to discover matchers that could *potentially* return empty matches; or, else, we implement watertight up-front checks that only reguler expressions that can never yield an empty match are allowable (something we can almost certainly not do, like at all).

 ## Is Done